 Piolo Pascual as Atty.
 Francis Coronel, Jr is less convincing.
 Francis is a 32-year-old NBI agent married to the daughter of a prominent politico who is in cahoots with General Pacheco, a former military man who is a) running for senator, b) the main guy behind hiring prison-bound contract killers to exterminate undesirables, and c) personally involved in the death of Francis’ crime-fighting father.

 Did you get that?

 That’s all the back story offered on his character; one convoluted and largely unnecessary plotline that could have been entirely done away with.
-Seriously, the movie would have been fine without it.
+Seriously, On The Job would have been fine without it.
 In fact I think that if they cut out/minimized all those characters in favour of the other storylines, we’d have had a leaner and meaner film.

 Piolo’s wife could have been scrapped (she does nothing to further the plot); the father-in-law could have remained a shadow figure (although Michael de Mesa delivers a sufficiently oily performance); and General Pacheco could have been relegated to photographs tacked to a precinct wall.